Yuk Young-soo: Early life

-Yuk was born in Okcheon County, Chūseihoku Province, Korea, Empire of Japan in 1925.
+Yuk was born in Okcheon County, Chūseihoku Province, Korea, Empire of Japan, in 1925.
 She was the second of three daughters of a prosperous self-made landlord.
 She graduated from Paihwa Girls' High School.
-In August 1950 she met Park Chung Hee through a relative who was serving under Park.
+In August 1950, she met Park Chung Hee through a relative who was serving under Park.
 (Note: Keon, who was at the time a lieutenant colonel in the South Korean military.)
 On 12 December 1950, she married Park Chung-hee.
 While her mother supported her choice of husband, Yuk's father was against the match, so she married without his blessing.

 First Lady

 When Park Chung-hee was in the mission as the chairman of the Supreme Council for National Reconstruction, Yuk Young-soo's main interest was handling civil complaints.
 Jeong Jae-hoon, a disciple and secretary of the First Lady's Office for six years, recalled:

 "We have conversations with as many people as possible to collect public opinion on the streets, and dozens of complaints a day are left with instructions.
 I made them run."

-Yuk Young-soo always made a simple impression on people regarding Hanbok and elegance, and was a sincere wife to her husband at home.
-She also took great interest in children and health, and often visited orphanages and nurseries several times to develop policies for children's health.
-During her husband's tenure, she mainly took care of receiving guests and dealing with complaints, although she wanted to do her part as "a revolutionary's wife".
+Yuk Young-soo always made a simple impression on people regarding hanbok and elegance and was a sincere wife to her husband at home.
+She also took great interest in children and health, often visiting orphanages and nurseries to develop policies for children's health.
+During her husband's tenure, she mainly took care of receiving guests and dealing with complaints, although she wanted to do her part as "a revolutionary's wife."
 She was also involved with the Red Cross and with children with autism.
-In 1970, the construction of Children's Grand Park started and opened the following year.
+In 1970, the construction of Children's Grand Park started and it opened the following year.

-She was also close to the people, and visited patients suffering from leprosy.
-She helped to start several self-support projects, and visited the families of South Korean soldiers deployed to Vietnam, to comfort and console them.
-In 1973, she undertook projects which saw the development of vocational training institutes for poor and disadvantaged youth.
+She was also close to the people and visited patients suffering from leprosy.
+She helped to start several self-support projects and visited the families of South Korean soldiers deployed to Vietnam to comfort and console them.
+In 1973, she undertook projects that saw the development of vocational training institutes for poor and disadvantaged youth.
 Because of the efforts of Yuk Young-soo, a vigorous social services are professional because the social welfare-oriented vocational training that have had to know glim of poverty.
 She also did not hesitate to try to influence her husband, especially in 1963, when, to resolve tensions with the American ambassador Samuel D. Berger, she invited him to the Blue House.
 Park Chung-hee then joked about it, going so far as to consider her "the first opposition party".
 In 1969, she created a private foundation with the aim of improving the well-being of South Korean children.
-In 1974, a mother was invited to the Blue House revealed that her child was suffering from facial paralysis.
-Yuk Young-soo found the best acupuncture center and hospitalized him.
+In 1974, a mother who had been invited to the Blue House revealed that her child was suffering from facial paralysis.
+Yuk Young-soo found an acupuncture center for his treatment.